 Clinically vulnerable staff and children

-Staff and children who are clinically vulnerable or have underlying health conditions but are not clinically extremely vulnerable, may continue to attend school in line with current guidance.Transport
+Staff and children who are clinically vulnerable or have underlying health conditions but are not clinically extremely vulnerable, may continue to attend school in line with current guidance.

+See the Guidance note and individual risk assessment for staff that are CEV and CV

+Transport

 The transport guidance sets out a framework for local authorities and schools to follow when arranging transport to and from schools from the autumn term.
 We are clear that there cannot be a ‘one size fits all’ approach where the system of controls describes every scenario, but it provides a set of principles to support informed local decision making and risk assessment.